Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement: Theoretical Justification of Jacobian-Based Measurement

 Finally, we justify the proposed measurement for analyzing long-range interactions in GNNs, particularly by comparing the mean and the sum of influence scores of neighboring nodes as candidates to represent the \textit{total influence score} for a focal node $v$, $T_h(v)$.
-Recall that $T_h(v) = I_{\text{sum}}(v,h)=\sum_{u: \rho(v,u) = h} I(v,u)$ as in Equation~\eqref{eq:influence}.
-We first revise important notions such as that of the standard lattice in Euclidean space, $h$-hop shells, and quasi-isometric graphs, and then provide a mathematical analysis of influence score dilution.
-This helps justify the construction of $T_h(v)$ as a sum rather than a mean operator, which is key to the computation of the \textit{average total influence} in Equation~\eqref{eq:influence} and the \textit{influence-weighted receptive field} in Equation~\eqref{eq:B}.
+Recall that $T_h(v) = I_{\text{sum}}(v,h)=\sum_{u: \rho(v,u) = h} I(v,u)$ as in \eqref{eq:influence}.
+We first introduce definitions for the standard lattice in Euclidean space, $h$-hop shells, and quasi-isometric graphs, and then provide a mathematical analysis of \textit{influence score dilution}.
+Due to space limits, we provide the definitions in Appendix~\ref{sec:theory_definitions}.